Research

 Selected Work in Progress

 Seniority in debt contracts refers to the order of repayment in the event of a firm's default, where senior debt holders are paid before junior creditors.
 The seniority hierarchy in debt contracts is increasingly relevant in firm financing, yet its aggregate effects are largely understudied.
 This paper investigates the macroeconomic implications of introducing a seniority structure in firm debt within a dynamic business cycle model with defaultable long-term debt.
-I show that seniority structure is essential in mitigating the debt dilution problem, which arises when firms issue new debt that diminishes the value of existing claims, particularly in long-term debt markets.
-By prioritizing senior claims in case of default, firms can protect senior debt holders from dilution, leading to a more efficient credit allocation.
-My model demonstrates that seniority structure reduces risk premia on senior bonds, lowers firm leverage, and induces more stable investment patterns.
-Additionally, I provide empirical evidence using firm-level data that seniority structure is associated with lower default rates and reduced financial fragility, particularly during economic downturns.
-On the aggregate level, introducing seniority in firm debt smooths business cycle fluctuations, reduces macroeconomic volatility, and enhances financial stability.
+We show that a seniority structure is crucial in mitigating the debt dilution problem, which arises when firms issue new debt that reduces the value of existing claims, particularly in long-term debt markets.
+By prioritizing senior claims in the event of default, firms can protect senior debt holders from dilution, resulting in more efficient credit allocation.
+Our model demonstrates that seniority structure reduces risk premia on senior bonds, lowers firm leverage, and induces more stable investment patterns.
+Additionally, we provide empirical evidence using firm-level data that seniority structure is associated with lower default rates and reduced financial fragility, particularly during economic downturns.
+On the aggregate level, introducing seniority structure in firm debt smooths business cycle fluctuations, reduces macroeconomic volatility, and enhances financial stability.

-2. Monetary Policy Narratives and House Price Expectations with Firmin Ayivodji (IMF)
+3. Monetary Policy Narratives and House Price Expectations, with F. Ayivodji (IMF).

-This paper examines the impact of Central Bank narratives on house price expectations using a unique dataset from three different textual sources: direct central bank communication (monetary policy reports and speeches), newspaper articles, and Twitter posts.
-Leveraging advanced computational linguistics and machine learning techniques, we analyze the narrative tone in monetary policy reports, speeches, news articles, and tweets related to the monetary policy decisions of the Bank of Canada (BoC).
-Our findings reveal that narrative sentiment expressed in these sources significantly shapes expectations for future house prices.
-Furthermore, we observe that sentiment related to credit, financial conditions, and housing narratives holds considerable predictive power in shaping house price expectations.
-Additionally, we employ deep learning methods to extract information specifically related to the forward-looking aspects of sentiment in monetary policy narratives.
-These results highlight the pronounced impact of forward-looking narrative sentiment on house price expectations.
+This paper examines the impact of central bank narratives on house price expectations using a unique dataset of approximately 5 million sentences from three textual sources: direct central bank communication (including monetary policy reports and speeches), newspaper articles, and X(Twitter) posts.
+Leveraging advanced computational linguistics and large language models (LLMs), we analyze the narrative tone in these sources related to the Bank of Canada's monetary policy decisions.
+Our findings reveal that narrative sentiment significantly shapes expectations for future house prices, with sentiment related to credit, financial conditions, and housing narratives holding considerable predictive power.
+Using LLMs, we extract both backward-looking and forward-looking aspects of sentiment in monetary policy narratives, highlighting the pronounced impact of forward-looking sentiment on house price expectations.
+Additionally, we find that media coverage plays a crucial role in channeling central bank communication to the public, with variations in the effectiveness of this transmission over time.
+This underscores the media’s influence in shaping economic expectations, particularly during periods of heightened uncertainty.
 The study suggests that social and news media can serve as valuable tools for central banks in managing economic expectations, with significant implications for the housing market.

-3. Inside the Non-Compete Agreements Damages in the U.S. with Firmin Ayivodji (IMF) and Felicien Goudou (Wayne State U.)
+4. Inside the Non-Compete Agreements Damages in the U.S., with F. Ayivodji (IMF) and F. Goudou (Wayne State U.).

 This paper investigates the economic and social repercussions of Non-Compete Agreements (NCAs) in the United States.
 On January 5, 2023, the Federal Trade Commission's (FTC) proposal to ban NCAs intensified public debate, making it a timely and relevant topic of study.
 Leveraging cutting-edge natural language processing (NLP) techniques, we analyze a large dataset of public comments submitted to the FTC and social media posts related to the proposed NCA ban to provide a comprehensive picture of how NCAs affect individuals and the economy.
 Our findings suggest that NCAs exacerbate mental health issues and contribute to family dislocations, reducing overall well-being.
 Furthermore, we document that NCAs limit worker mobility, stifle innovation, and constrain labor market competition, leading to inefficiencies in resource allocation.
 These negative impacts are particularly pronounced for low-wage workers and employees in highly specialized industries.
 The paper also provides evidence that large firms strategically use NCAs to retain high-paid talent and reinforce labor market power imbalances.
 In light of these findings, we argue that NCAs pose significant harm to both individuals and the broader economy and advocate for a reassessment of their role in the modern workforce.
 Our study contributes to the ongoing policy discussion by highlighting the nuanced and often underrepresented effects of NCAs and their implications for labor market dynamics and economic growth.